exwm/yt_clipper/readme.md

 **Alt+C:** Toggle auto previewing gamma correction setting when between a marker pair.

+**Alt+Shift+C:** Toggle fade loop previewing.

+- Note that fade duration defaults to 0.5 and is clamped to a minimum of 0.1 seconds and a maximum of 40% of the output clip duration.

+**Ctrl+Alt+Shift+C:** Toggle all previews.

+- If any preview feature is disabled, turns it on.
+If all preview features are enabled, disables all of them.

 **R/alt+R:** Toggle between a 90 degree clockwise/counter-clockwise rotation and no rotation.

 - Works only when in fullscreen mode or theater mode.